6GrIH3eP_sxj8t4a2uKFyukvGuANOXzzVDh_HAXCwBM" />" />" />" />" />

 Editing, revising, rewriting requires a certain mindset.
 That mindset is, “I am excited to destroy the enemy that resists good fiction, I am ready to fix all the shit that I broke, I am eager to shave off barnacles and burn off fat and add layers of laser-proof steel and get this motherfucker in fit fighting shape so that no other story may stand before it.”
 You gotta be hungry to fuck up your own work in the name of good storytelling.

 You write your first draft however you want.
-Outline, no outline, finger-painted on the back of a Waffle House placemat in your own feces, I don’t care.
+Outline, no outline, finger-painted on the back of a Waffle House placemat in your own faeces, I don’t care.
 But you go to attack a rewrite without a plan in mind, you might as well be a chimpanzee humping a football helmet.
 How do you know what to fix if you haven’t identified what’s broken?
 This isn’t time for intuition.
 Have notes.
 Put a plan in place.
 Surgical strike.

 You write the first draft in isolation.
 Just you, your keyboard, a story, some industrial lubricant and a handgun.
 All other drafts are part of a team initiative.
 SWAT, kicking in windows, identifying perps.
 Beta readers, editors, agents, wives, friends, itinerant strangers, hostages, whatever.
 Get someone to read your nonsense.
 Get notes.
 Attend to those notes.
 Third parties will see things you do not.

 You get notes, it’s tough.
 It’s like coming home and being surrounded by friends and family, and they want you to sit down and listen as they talk about getting you unfettered from your addiction to obscure 80s hair-bands and foul Lithuanian pornography.
 But listen to those notes.
 They may be hard but they’re both instructive and constructive.
-They are a dear favor, so do not waste them.
+They are a dear favour, so do not waste them.

 When someone says “follow your gut,” it’s because your intestinal tract is home to an infinite multitude of hyper-intelligent bacterial flora.
 It knows what’s up if you can tune to its gurgling frequency.
 You get notes and they don’t feel exactly right, check the gut.
 Here’s the thing, though.
 Notes, even when you don’t agree, usually point out something about your manuscript.
 It may highlight a flaw or a gap.
 But it can also be instructive in the sense that, each note is a test, and if you come up more resolute about some part of your manuscript, that’s okay, too.
 Two opinions enter, one opinion leaves.
 Welcome to Chunderdome.